Penrose P2 Tilings: A Study of Fully Leafed Induced Subtrees: Introduction

 \section{Introduction}

-Given a tiling, one may be interested in finding connected and acyclic sets $S$ of $n$ tiles that maximize the number of tiles of $S$ adjacent to exactly one other tile of $S$.
-These tiles can be viewed as extremities of $S$.
-These structures are called fully leafed induced subtrees and we study them in Penrose P2 tilings.
-Fully leafed induced subtrees can be used in chemistry, for example to study adsorption on surfaces with a maximal number of boundary sites \cite{Madras2017}.
-Since Penrose tilings model quasicrystals, the results presented here may be of interest in the study of adsorption on quasicrystal surfaces \cite{madison2013symmetry} \cite{mcgrath2010surface} \cite{senechal1996quasicrystals}.
+Let us play a mathematical game.
+Consider a tiling $\mathcal{T}$ and a positive integer $n$.
+For a patch of tiles $P$ in $\mathcal{T}$, a tile of $P$ is said to be a degree one tile for $P$ if it is connected to only one other tile of $P$.
+These degree one tiles can be viewed as extremities of $P$.
+The goal of the game is to find a connected and acyclic patch of $n$ tiles in $\mathcal{T}$ that maximizes the number of degree one tiles.
+These winning patches correspond to what we call fully leafed induced subtrees.
+These structures have been studied in periodic tilings \cite{blondin2018fully, masse2018saturated}.
+In this paper, we are interested in describing these structures in a family of aperiodic tilings.
+More precisely, the tilings considered in this paper are the Penrose kites and darts tilings, which we denote by the P2 tilings.
+Interestingly, fully leafed induced subtrees can be used in chemistry to study adsorption on surfaces with a maximal number of boundary sites \cite{Madras2017}.
+Adsorption is the process by which particles adhere to a surface.
+Since Penrose tilings model quasicrystals, the results presented here may be of interest in the study of adsorption on quasicrystal surfaces \cite{madison2013symmetry, mcgrath2010surface, senechal1996quasicrystals}.

 Section 2 presents the definitions needed for this work.
 In Section 3, we establish the graph structure of fully leafed induced subtrees in Penrose P2 graphs.
 Section 4 describes the construction of fully leafed induced subtrees, taking into account the geometry of the tilings in which they are embedded.
 Section 5 studies the construction of bi-infinite fully leafed induced caterpillars.
-We conclude in Section 6.

 Complete proofs of the new results presented here, as well as additional results on the same topic, can be found in the extended version of this paper \cite{cloutier2026fullyleafedinducedsubtrees}.